phpdev-uk/configuration-management-ansible/workshop/notes.md

 This tells Vagrant to configure a virtual machine with the following options:

- * `config.vm.box`: The default image to use for the virtual machine, in this case a 64 bit Ubuntu Bionic 18.04 image which is maintained by the community.
+ * `config.vm.box`: The default image to use for the virtual machine, in this case a 64 bit Ubuntu 20.04 (Focal Fossa) image which is maintained by the community.
  * `config.vm.network`: Create a private network for this virtual machine, with its own IP address.
  * `config.vm.provision`: Provision this virtual machine using Vagrant's built-in Ansible support.
-We also tell Ansible to use the Python 3 interpreter (by default Ansible attempts to use `/usr/bin/python`, however that does not exist on Bionic unless you install Python 2.x).
+We also tell Ansible to use the Python 3 interpreter (by default Ansible attempts to use `/usr/bin/python`, however that does not exist on Focal unless you install Python 2.x).

 ### Firewall playbook